Shmielen/100DaysofCode/README.md

 The File: PizzaOrderPractice.py demonstartes the difference between Nested if statements, elif statements and multiple if statements
 The File: LoveCalculator.py demonstartes the use of functions such as lower() and count() The File: TreasureIsland.py is a project that demonstrates concepts ive learnt in day 3 of the challenge

+Day 4
+The File: HeadsorTails.py demostrates the random module in python